FAQs

 Pregnant women should have the flu jab whatever stage they are at, because if they develop flu while pregnant they could become very ill, and this could also affect the baby.

-Some children are at increased risk from the effects of flu (for example if they are having chemotherapy).
-Children are also ‘super spreaders’ of flu in school or nursery, so by cutting down the number of cases of flu in children, fewer cases will be passed onto those who might be at greater risk from flu.
-For 2022/23, the flu jab is offered to all children at primary school, as well as children from 6 months until 2 years old.
-If your child is eligible for a jab this year, your GP practice will let you know.
+Some children are at increased risk from the effects of flu (for example, if they are undergoing chemotherapy).
+Children are also ‘super spreaders’ of flu in schools and nurseries, so by reducing flu cases in children, fewer cases will be passed on to those who may be more vulnerable.

 Flu is caused by a virus.
 Antibiotics only work on bacteria, not viruses.
 Sometimes people who have flu also develop a bacterial infection, and they may need antibiotics for that.
 Otherwise, antibiotics are of no use in treating flu.